ivbrajkovic/js-chronicles/SOLID/OC.md

 ### Carrying the Light Forward
 The Open-Closed Principle is not a static rule; it’s a living guide, evolving as you master it.
 With each project, you’ll refine your understanding, learning to balance extensibility with simplicity.
 And as you continue, you’ll see its magic ripple through your code, transforming not just how you build systems, but how you think about design.

-So, dear developer, take these lessons with you as you venture forth into new projects.
+As you venture forth, carry these lessons into your next projects.
 Remember that great systems are not conjured overnight.
 They are crafted, layer by layer, with care, patience, and a little bit of magic.

 May your code always be extensible, your abstractions clear, and your solutions as elegant as the stars themselves. 🌌